open-cluster-management-io/enhancements/enhancements/sig-architecture/98-cluster-permission/README.md

   resourcenames:
   - system:serviceaccount::klusterlet-work-sa
 ```

+It is expected that the work agent has "escalate" and "bind" role verbs
+which allows it to manage the RBAC resources inside the `ManifestWork` payload.

 *Note* If the feature gate `NilExecutorValidating` is enabled on the ClusterManager.
 It is expected that the `ManifestWork` validator will populate that field so error